legendum/rediservice/README.md

 Rediservice was designed to be easy to test.

 By default Rediservice will use Redis database number 1.
 When Rediservice is run with `NODE_ENV=test` it uses Redis database number 2 instead.
 The default Redis database 0 is never used.
-You're welcome to override this behavior by setting `REDIS_DATABASE=3` for example.
+You're welcome to override this behavior by setting environment variable `REDIS_DATABASE=3` for example.

 If your Redis installation uses a password, then set `REDIS_PASSWORD=mysecret`.